 How much could you build up in a Junior ISA?

-Few people will be able to invest that amount each year though, particularly if they have more than one child.
+Few people will be able to set aside £9,000 each year, particularly if they have more than one child.

 Either scenario could make a big difference to someone’s university experience, helping to fund tuition costs or, in the case of the larger savings pots, funding tuition and helping with living expenses over three years.